 Because many women fail to get the RDI from food alone, women of childbearing age are often encouraged to take folic acid supplements (1).

-However, getting too much folic acid may increase insulin resistance and slow brain development in children.
+However, supplementing with too much folic acid may increase insulin resistance and slow brain development in children.

-In one study, 4- and 5-year-olds whose mothers ingested over 1,000 mcg of folic acid per day while pregnant — more than the Tolerable Upper Intake Level (UL) — scored lower on brain development tests than the children of women who took 400–999 mcg per day (
+In one study, 4- and 5-year-olds whose mothers supplemented with over 1,000 mcg of folic acid per day while pregnant — more than the Tolerable Upper Intake Level (UL) — scored lower on brain development tests than the children of women who took 400–999 mcg per day (

-Though further research is needed, it may be best to avoid excessive doses of folic acid during pregnancy unless advised otherwise by a health professional.
+Though further research is needed, it may be best to avoid taking more than the recommended daily dose of 600 mcg of folic acid supplement during pregnancy unless advised otherwise by a health professional.

 Folic acid supplements are a practical way to boost folate levels during pregnancy, but excessive doses may increase insulin resistance and slow brain development in children.